jane-gray/analysisR/README.md

-# Data Analysis Using R for Social Scientists
+# Data Analysis Using R for Social Scientists in the Health Sector

-### This repository contains data analysis methodology using R for social scientists from beginning to advanced level.
+### This repository contains data analysis methodology using R for social scientists, especially in the Health Sector, from beginning to advanced level.

 ### It includes R codes as well as statistical explanations/interpretations.